odats/CarND-LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 5 steps:
+1) I converted the images to grayscale.
+There is no advateges to use color image
+2) gaussian blur to remove noises
+3) region_of_interest to use only the interesting part of the image / video
+4) hough_lines transformation to convert pixels to the lines
+5) weighted_img to combine 2 images (before and after) and check the results

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by the next algorithm:
+1) ((y2-y1)/(x2-x1)) to get slope
+2) group lines by slope < 0 and slope > 0
+3) concatenate grouped line into two lines

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when we will not have lines on the road.

-Another shortcoming could be ...
+Another shortcoming could be thet every student tried to find parameters in empirical way.
+Tried to find what suits best.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to train system to learn parameters for the functions dynamically.
+I mean parameters like: threshold, min_line_length, max_line_gap...

-Another potential improvement could be to ...